min2ha/ukwa-site/content/target/31309/index.en.md

   "start_date": "2015-10-09T10:00:00Z"
 }

-# Association for the Study of Modern and Contemporary France, The

 The Association for the Study of Modern and Contemporary France provides a forum for those involved in teaching and researching modern France and the Francophone world.
 It was established in 1979.